pritchardn/software-engineer-exercise/README.md

 - The final comparison routine is effectively sorting a list of `sum_x` variables, which can be handled as an explicit sort of mapped counts.
 This incidentally allows the function to become more general
+- To keep compatibility with the original code outputs, the function contains a list of expected types and their corresponding plural forms.
+If the objects argument contains a maximal number of unexpected objects, an appropriate error is raised (this is also tested).
 - Further optimisation could include changing the data structure a struct-of-arrays rather than array-of-structs style, but that either changes the expected input (which I will for now assume is not expected) or result in one additional pass through the data, which defeats the purpose of the